 The town of Goldville is located northeast of Alexander City just south of the border with Clay County.
 The Goldville Mining District had a number of productive mines, pits, and prospects that produced free-milling gold from rich lode deposits in this area.
 Many placer mines were established in the area streams and branches of the Hillabee Creek.

 A few miles west of the Goldville District and 13 miles northeast of Alexander City is the Hog Mountain mining district.
 This is one of the richest gold-bearing areas in all of Alabama, and has been probably been explored more than anywhere else in the state.
+It rivaled the gold discoveries in Georgia during the peak of mining here.
 The area around Hog Mountain is known to be very rich with gold.

 Hog Mountain is situated near the junction of the Hillabee and Enantichopko Creeks, and is a ridge with an elevation of a little more than a thousand feet that is composed of granitoid intrusive rocks, which are more resistant to erosion than that of its surrounding softer schist and hills.
 Moore Creek drains the western flanks of Hog Mountain, while a tributary to Jones Creek drains the eastern flanks.